Development

 Use CaseConventionExampleReason

-JavaScript VariablescamelCaseconst userName = 'John'JavaScript standard (ECMAScript)
+JavaScript VariablescamelCaseconst userName = 'John'ECMAScript standard

 Python Variablessnake_caseuser_name = 'John'PEP 8 style guide

-React ComponentsPascalCase<UserProfile />JSX component convention
+React ComponentsPascalCase<UserProfile />JSX convention

-Database Columnssnake_casecreated_at, user_idSQL convention, case-insensitive
+Database Columnssnake_casecreated_at, user_idSQL convention, case insensitive

-CSS Classeskebab-case.nav-menu-itemBEM methodology, HTML standard
+CSS Classeskebab-case.nav-menu-itemBEM methodology and HTML convention

-JSON API KeyscamelCase{ firstName: 'John' }JavaScript native format
+JSON API KeyscamelCase{ firstName: 'John' }Native to JavaScript

 Environment VariablesSCREAMING_SNAKEDATABASE_URLUnix/Linux convention